seekdavidlee/az-contoso-pest-control/README.md

 3. We will host a health check endpoint and this will allow host services to ensure the microservice is healthy or drop it and create a new instance.
 This will also ensure host services with capabilities to report issues to trigger any alerts.
 4. We will use RESTful conventions which means POST to create, PUT to update, GET to get resources with specific routes and DELETE to remove a resource.
 5. We will attempt to use a [sidecar pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar) to access dependencies so that we can abstract ourselves away from concrete implementation details.
 The only exception is the database access because we expect our ORM (Object-Relational-Mapping) library to take care of the dependency abstraction.
 This point speaks to the Pub/Sub service layer which will leverage this pattern.
+6. We will ensure that we enable appropriate logging which will ensure Developers to be able to debug and troubleshooot quickly and effectively.

 ![Architecture](/src/ContosoPestControl.Issue/Architecture/Contoso-Pest-Control-Microservice.png)